plone/plone.app.robotframework/docs/source/happy.rst

-.. note::: ``bin/robot`` is a wrapper for Robot Framework's pybot test runner to  support plone.testing's test isolation for Plone when used with together with bin/robot-server.
+.. note::: ``bin/robot`` is a wrapper for Robot Framework's pybot test runner to  support plone.testing's test isolation for Plone when used together with bin/robot-server.

-Integrate to Zope-testrunner
+Integrate with Zope-testrunner
 ----------------------------

-Because it's convenient to run Robot tests with other tests by zope.testrunner e.g. on Travis-CI, we usually want to integrate robot test to be run with other tests using *zope.testrunner*.
+Because it's convenient to run Robot tests with other zope.testrunner tests e.g. on Travis-CI, we usually want to integrate Robot tests to be run with other tests using *zope.testrunner*.

 For *zope.testrunner* integration, create ``src/my/product/tests/test_robot.py``::